AtteNyyssonen/advanced-robotics/exercise_1/readme.md

 ## Exercise 2: library

 - What is the matrix order in Eigen ?
+- Matrixes are stored to memory either column by column (default) or row by row if defined.

 - What else KDL and Eigen library can do that you might use during the course ?
+- Calculations for forward and inverse kinematics.
+Jacobian calculations.

 ## Exercise 3: controllers
 You will be writing your own controllers during the courses.
 There are example controller available in sim environment repo ![edu_franka_simulation](https://github.com/tau-alma/edu-franka_simulation)

 - What controllers are available ?
+- Controllers based on computed torque, joint impedance, joint position, joint velocity and time delay

 - Where is the main controller loop and how does it work ?
+- The ros launch command launches all the necessary nodes, controller, publishers, simulation.
+Then the nodes go to work
+- based on the desired state of the simulated robot arm.

 - How kinematic chain of manipulator is parsed and utilized ?
+- The joint states from the kinematic chain are published and those are then read.
+Also the kinematic chain is the basis
+- for the gazebo simulator rendering.

 - How states are read from simulator ?
+- Controller node reads data published from nodes like the robot description node and joint state publishers.

 - How control commands are sent to simulator ?
+- The desired/future calculated position get published to the node robot_description that gazebo uses to simulate the
+- robots pose.

 - How these controller files works together with ros2 control
+- The created controllers use/extend the controller_interface package from ros2.
+This means that they can be used
+- by any application that also uses the ros2 control packages.